fastnsilver/fastnsilver.github.io/_posts/2018-08-31-concourse-with-credhub-on-gcp-via-bbl.md

 Next I took a look [here](https://github.com/pivotal-cf/pcf-pipelines/blob/master/docs/credhub-integration.md#-adding-secrets-to-credhub) and [here](https://github.com/pivotal-cf/pcf-pipelines/blob/master/docs/credhub-integration.md#sample-pipeline) for how to set up a simple pipeline that consumed secrets from Credhub.

 The beautiful result of all my prior efforts was that I actually had two instances of Credhub, one integrated with BOSH Director and the other with Concourse.
 But how do I connect to the latter?
-That's where the `concourse-credhub` repository had me covered with another script, `target-concourse-cedhub.sh`.
+That's where the `concourse-credhub` repository had me covered with another script, `target-concourse-credhub.sh`.

 ```
 source target-concourse-credhub.sh